Top 13 Bottled Water Brands

 WildAlp Logo

 WildAlp is a trademark of the Austrian company Wildalpen Wasserverwertungs GmbH, which has been selling water from the Hochschwab mountain range since 1999.
-This area is located in the Northern Limestone Alps and is rich in natural resources.
-One of the local treasures is underground springs with natural filtration: their water is purified and oxygenated as it passes through karst formations.
+This area, located in the Northern Limestone Alps, is rich in natural resources.
+One of the local treasures is the underground springs with natural filtration: the water is purified and oxygenated as it passes through karst formations.

-WildAlp products are suitable for both children and adults, as they contain very few minerals.
-Thanks to its low sodium content, this water is perfect for those on salt-free diets.
+WildAlp products are suitable for both children and adults because they contain very few minerals.
+The low sodium content makes this water ideal for those on a salt-free diet.
 It quenches thirst, improves digestion, and maintains energy balance.
-The WildAlp Fullmoon line deserves special attention – unique water bottled only during the full moon.
+Of special note is the WildAlp Fullmoon line, a unique water bottle available only during the full moon.

 FAQ